This page has moved, please follow this link.

 Research at EMBL is conducted by more than 80 independent groups covering the spectrum of molecular biology.
-The Laboratory operates from five sites across Europe: the main Laboratory in Heidelberg/Germany, and Outstations in Hinxton/England (the European Bioinformatics Institute), Grenoble/France, Hamburg/Germany, and Monterotondo/Italy near Rome.
+The Laboratory operates from six sites across Europe: the main Laboratory in Heidelberg/Germany, and Outstations in Hinxton/England (the European Bioinformatics Institute), Grenoble/France, Hamburg/Germany, Rome/Italy and Barcelona/Spain.
 The cornerstones of EMBL’s mission are: to perform basic research in molecular biology; to train scientists, students and visitors at all postgraduate levels; to offer vital services to scientists in the member states; to develop new instruments and methods in the life sciences and to actively engage in technology transfer activities.

 EMBL is committed to safeguarding your personal information.
 Some EMBL web pages contain hyperlinks to websites owned and operated by third parties.
 These third party websites have their own privacy policies, including cookies, and we urge you to review them.
 They will govern the use of personal information you submit or that is collected by cookies when you visit these websites.
 We do not accept any responsibility or liability for the privacy practices of such third party websites and your use of such websites is at your own risk.